wp-plugins/woocommerce-product-sort-and-display/readme.txt

 * Show Sub Categories with products on Parent Category page.
 * Set the number of products to show from Parent Cat with Endless Scroll - view more products.
+* If Parent Category has no products and have many levels of Child Cats, show set number of products from child Cats to show under parent Title (before first level Child cats)
-* Set the number of products to show per sub category, globally (applies to all) or on an individual sub category basis.
+* Set the number of products to show per first level Child category, globally (applies to all) or on an individual sub category basis.
+* Set Parent Cat to show no products - just show Child cats and products.
-* Set which products show first from sub category - On Sale, Featured of the default latest.
+* Set which products show first from Child category - On Sale, Featured of the default latest.
 Set globally and on individual sub cats.
 * Set how many sub category groups of products show before pagination or endless scroll loads.
 * Activate Endless scroll feature for your product category pages.
 * Select Auto Endless Scroll or Scroll on Click.
 * Full Scroll on click feature custom style (button or linked text) and position settings.

+= Live Site Pro Features Demo =

+Visit [Dixie Souvenirs](http://dixiesouvenirs.com/product-category/flags/) site to see the Pro Version only Product Category Sort and Display features on a Live site.
+Thanks to the site owner Colin Slark for permission to link to his site.

 = More Shop Page Display features =